Observational appearance of Kaluza-Klein black holes: acknowledgements

 \section{acknowledgements}

-The research is supported in part by Grants F-FA-2021-432, F-FA-2021-510, and MRB-2021-527 of the Uzbekistan Ministry for Innovative Development and by the Abdus Salam International Centre for Theoretical Physics under the Grant No. OEA-NT-01.
-D.A. is supported by the Teach@T{\"u}bingen and Research@T{\"u}bingen Fellowships.
+This work was supported in part by Grants F-FA-2021-432, F-FA-2021-510, and MRB-2021-527 of the Uzbekistan Ministry for Innovative Development and by the Abdus Salam International Centre for Theoretical Physics under the Grant No. OEA-NT-01.
+D.A. was supported by the Teach@T{\"u}bingen and Research@T{\"u}bingen Fellowships.
+T.M. acknowledges also the support from the China Scholarship Council (CSC), Grant No.~2022GXZ005433.